-LRAPA will continue operation of the $PM{2.5}$ monitoring network as outlined in the LRAPA Ambient Air Monitoring Network Plan and summarized in Section 4: Air Quality Monitoring of this document.
-Any modifications to the monitoring network will be done in consultation with Oregon DEQ and EPA Region 10.
+LRAPA will continue operation of the PM{10} monitoring network as outlined in the LRAPA Ambient Air Monitoring Network Plan (as part of the Oregon Annual Network Plan or ANP) and summarized in Section 4: Air Quality Monitoring of this document until EPA approval of this redesignation request and maintenance plan.
+LRAPA implementation of the surrogate method outlined in Section 4.2 will not occur until EPA approval of the ANP.
+Any further modifications to the monitoring network will be done in consultation with Oregon DEQ and EPA Region 10.